Imacancer/CaseOme/README.md

-This is an Active Custom Phone Case Website Using
+This is an Active Custom Phone Case Website Powered by Stripe,Kinde Authentication

 Resources Used: